fluxionary/minetest-node_entity_queue/README.md

 # node_entity_queue

-minetest mod which creates a common queue for updating "node entities", a term i use for non-physical entities which are semantically bound to a specific node.
+creates a common queue for updating "node entities", a term i use for non-physical entities which are semantically bound to a specific node.

 ## api